cloud-66-internal/help.cloud66.com/_includes/_inlines/Tutorials/common/2012-01-06-digitalocean-server-creation-errors/2012-01-06-digitalocean-server-creation-errors_note2.md

 ### Note

-Remember to manually remove any old servers via the DigitalOcean UI that were abandoned due to previously failed deployments
+Please contact Cloud 66 support if you continually receive DigitalOcean deployment errors via Cloud 66 but you are able to create the server of the same datacenter/size manually via the DigitalOcean UI.